codeextra/AWS/AWS_Notes.md

+ECS
+ - Amazon's managed EC2 container service
+ - Containers are created from a read only template called Image
+ - Images are stored in ECR
+ - Task Definition (JSON)

 Volumes
  - EBS can be detached and reattached to instances whereas Instance Store can't be detached
  - EBS is persistent and instance store backed volume is not (ephemeral)